 Things to Do

 Michigan is known for its sugar sand beaches and clear water.
-We have yet to take our kids to the ocean, but they look forward to playing on these fresh water beaches each summer.
 While the water is pretty chilly during our typical June visits, the kids don’t mind and eagerly splash right in.

 South Haven proudly boasts seven public beaches and beach access points to find your spot in the sand.
 The most popular in town are North Beach and South Beach.
 These two beaches are separated by the Black River and convenient to downtown.
 Both have concession stands, playgrounds, and restrooms.